 I walk through the forest for exercise and the feeling of aliveness in my body, to breathe in the refreshing exhalations of the trees, and to see what might reveal itself to me.
 After the rains begin in the fall, I also look for mushrooms and related fungi.
-Hiking in the Pine Flats area of Henry Cowell State Park last November, I wandered down a side trail encouraged by some mushrooms I spotted near the path’s beginning.
+Hiking in the Pine Flats area of Henry Cowell State Park last November, I wandered down a side trail, encouraged by some mushrooms I spotted near the path’s beginning.
 However, I soon discovered that someone had recently stomped on every mushroom that grew on the side of the trail.
-The only people I saw were a man and his perhaps 10-year-old son.
+The only people I had seen were a man and his perhaps 10-year-old son.
 Were they the mushroom mashers?

 Sadly, this is not uncommon.

 I recall as a child being with other children who had been told that mushrooms were “bad” and should be destroyed.
 This was unfathomable and disturbing to me.
 I suspect this is still being taught.
 Mushrooms are associated with death and decay.
 A few are, of course, poisonous and can kill, others cause illness and hallucinations.
 But these are rare and easy to avoid.
 Cars kill and houseplants can poison; do we stamp those out?
 Mycophobia is the fear of fungus and, like all irrational fears, is based on what is perceived as unknown, out of our control and vaguely threatening.
 But mushrooms and the fungal world are truly our friends; they keep the world in balance.